catho/quantum/README.md

 > **Warning**
 > Quantum requires react@16.14.0 or higher.

+## Notices ⚠️

+For performance and long-term maintenance reasons, we do not recommend using [MUI](https://mui.com/material-ui/getting-started/) in Quantum component implementations.

+MUI is included in our library only to enable the use of [Material Icons](https://mui.com/material-ui/material-icons/).

+For more details, visit the "Important notices" section at [CONTRIBUTING.MD](https://github.com/catho/quantum/blob/master/CONTRIBUTING.MD#important-notices)

 ## Getting started

 Quantum is available as an [npm package](https://github.com/catho/quantum/pkgs/npm/quantum).
 It can be installed using: